zhdenny/smloadr-android-tasker-spotify/README.md

 **REQUIREMENTS: Tasker, AutoTools, AutoInput, AutoNotification, and AutoWeb, AutoApps.
 You also need to have an SSH-accessible computer with smloadr functioning.**

-**In AutoTools, go to Webscreens and import the "Bubble" webscreen and the "Notification" webscreen**
+**In AutoTools, go to Webscreens and import the "Bubble" webscreen and the "Notification" webscreen.
+In AutoWeb, go Import the Deezer API.**

 <img src="/4uks8gp[1].png" width="50%" height="50%">